 Retrofit Solutions that Preserve Antique Appeal

-As many of us understand, heritage buildings add value and richness to communities, but renovating them can be a complicated process.
-In an age where energy efficiency is becoming a priority, heritage buildings are protected by intervention restrictions that prevent changes that could compromise their character.
+As many of us understand, heritage listed buildings add value and richness to communities, but renovating them can be a complicated process.
+In an age where energy efficiency is becoming a priority, heritage buildings are protected by intervention restrictions that prevent changes that could compromise their historic and heritage character.

 But what if there was a way to retrofit an existing building to become more energy efficient, while preserving the qualities inherent to these architectural treasures?

 Central to energy efficiency is the concept of ‘thermal efficiency’, which refers to controlling how heating and cooling transfers from inside or outside a building.
 Most heritage buildings have not been designed with thermal performance in mind, features such as high ceilings and ornate single-glazed windows leave them virtually impossible to heat and cool, making them uncomfortable and expensive to run.